 - New family addition

-- New pet, such as a kitten
+- New kitten or pet

 If your otherwise quiet feline suddenly craves for your attention, make a mental note of the change and when it started to happen.